jimthoburn/picture-gallery/README.markdown

 The above steps will create a `_site` folder that can be published on any server.

-For example, you can auto-deploy a GitHub repo to Netlify and use these deploy settings:
+For example, you can auto-deploy a GitHub repository to [Netlify](https://www.netlify.com/) and use these deploy settings:

 Build command
 `npm run build`